-• The TORNADOTM2MX2 Secure RSA/ECC library provides a set of functions to implement ECC cryptographic algorithms.
+• The TORNADOTM2MX2 Secure RSA/ECC library and CM1 Secure RSA/ECC library provides a set of functions to implement ECC cryptographic algorithms.
 In particular, it provides some functions to implement the ECDSA signing/verifying and the ECDH key exchange protocol.
 The library implements ECC for general curves over prime fields of size from 192-bit to 512-bit and the only certain curves are in the scope of this evaluation.
 The ECC functions of the library included in the TOE are: